FSHMech2025/lernoro/README.md

 You can find example notebooks and visualizations that demonstrate the project's approach without revealing sensitive algorithms or patient data.

 ## Contact
-For collaboration or further information, please contact: [Your Email]
+For collaboration or further information, please contact: fatemeh.orakshirani.mechatronics@gmail.com